Year 2

 In maths, children will be learning to multiply and divide, as well as exploring measures including length, height, mass and capacity.
 Children will also be learning about money and using their new addition and subtraction skills to reason and solve problems.
 Try to find opportunities to support your child with this at home by giving them coins to count, or asking them to work out how much things will cost when you are at the shops.

 In English, we will continue to work on becoming better readers and writers.
 We will use expanded noun phrases and conjunctions to make our writing more exciting.
 As part of reading, we will be looking at a range of fiction, non-fiction and poetry texts and working closely on developing fluency.
-In phonics we will explore the past tense and learn to add the suffix -ed correctly.
+In phonics we will continue learning to spell the Year 2 common exception words as well as some new spelling rules.

-Children will continue to learn about materials in science, before moving onto learning about animals including humans before Easter.
-Children will work scientifically by performing simple tests and discussing the findings.
+Children will continue to learn about about animals including humans in science, before moving onto learning about materials before Easter.

 In computing we will be learning about information technology around us and how to use it responsibly.